silver-crown/Monogame-Pong/README.md

  # MonoGame Tetris

 This is a very basic pong game where both paddles are controlled with the W/S and Up/Down keys on the keyboard.
 Made in C# using the monogame framework as a base.
-This project was done as a personal, rapid prototyping personal challenge and completed in less than a day.
+This project was done as a personal, rapid prototyping challenge and completed in less than a day.

 ## gameplay notes
 The speed of the ball and paddles increases with each collision, this in turn increases the players score.